 Did you find this information useful?

-- Klein A, Baumler W, Landthaler M, et al; Laser and IPL treatment of port-wine stains: therapy options, limitations, and Lasers Med Sci.
+- Klein A, Baumler W, Landthaler M, et al; Laser and IPL treatment of port-wine stains: therapy options, limitations, and practical aspects.
+Lasers Med Sci.
 2011 Mar 10.

 - Sturge-Weber Syndrome, SWS; Online Mendelian Inheritance in Man (OMIM)